anuket-project/anuket-specifications/doc/ref_model/chapters/chapter01.md

 <!--
 <a name="1.4.1"></a>
 ## 1.4.1 Use Cases
 Since the CNTT membership is primarily from the telecom and telecom supporting vendors communities, most of the use cases represent the interests of that community.
 The following high-level use cases are used to inform and guide both the reference model and subsequent architectures and implementations.
-Note that many of these use cases were taken from the work done by the OpenStack Foundation Edge Working Group.
+Note that many of these use cases were taken from the work done by the [OpenStack Foundation Edge Computing Group](https://wiki.openstack.org/wiki/Edge_Computing_Group).

 - **Mobile service provider 5G/4G virtual Radio Access Network (RAN) deployment and Edge Cloud B2B2X**: There are at least three use cases related to this (e.g. vRAN, VNF, Multi-access Edge Computing (MEC).
 While the use cases are different, the expectation is that they will run on the same infrastructure.
 So it makes sense to treat them together.
   1. vRAN: Here the focus on virtual Baseband Unit (BBU) which has stringent requirements on processing for timing controls with 'remote radio heads'